khalil-ghali/chat-with-csv/README.md

     ```
 ## How to Get Started
   1. Upload your csv.
-  2. Enter your API key.(Only if you chose the premium version.
-Key is not needed in the free version)
+  2. Enter your API key.
   3. Ask questions using everyday life language.
   4. Get detailed, AI-generated answers about your own data.
 Isn´t that amazing :)
   5. Enjoy a smarter way to read CSVs!